prvnl/simperium-user-manager/README.md

 Things still to be done:

-* Update MySQL to functions to MySQLi functions
+* Update MySQL functions to MySQLi functions
-* Use parameterized MySQLi query for aditional security
+* Use parameterized MySQLi query for additional security

 If you have feedback, feel free to contact me on support@prv.nl or add an issue!